MicrobiologyETHZ/satay_tools/docs/tutorials/index.rst

 Setting Up Your Workspace
 ------------

-For detailed installation instructions, see :doc:`installation`.
+For detailed installation instructions, see :doc:`../installation`.

 Before running the tutorial, make sure your activate `satay-tools` environment, `cd` into satay_tools, and create an output directory for your results: